unchartedsoftware/aperture-tiles/docs/src/docs/development/quickstart/readme.md

 Save the following Aperture Tiles distributions available on the [Download](../../../download/) section of this website.
 You will use these utilities to create the Julia set data and provision the example Aperture Tiles project.

-- [Tile Generator](../../../download/#tile-generator): Enables you to create the Julia set data and generate a set of tiles that can be viewed in the Tile Client template
+- [Tile Generator](../../../download/#tile-generator): Enables you to create the Julia set data and generate a set of tiles that can be viewed in the Tile Quick Start template
-- [Tile Client Template](../../../download/#tile-client-template): An example Tile Client that you can quickly copy and deploy to your web server after minimal modification
+- [Tile Quick Start Template](../../../download/#tile-quick-start-template): An example Tile Client that you can quickly copy and deploy to your web server after minimal modification

 The full Aperture Tiles source code, available for download from [GitHub](https://github.com/oculusinfo/aperture-tiles/tree/master), is not required for this example.
 For information on full installations of Aperture Tiles, see the [Installation](../installation/) page.